 Other list can be found at the links below.
 The book trust has many up to date suggestions.

-All children have time to borrow books from the school library and don’t forget the local library will be able to help you and its free!
+All children have the opportunity to borrow books from the school library and don’t forget the local library will be able to help you and its free!

 Phonics is taught through the Letters and sounds programme.

 Phases are the way the Letters and Sounds Programme is broken down to teach sounds in a certain order.

 At the same time whole words that cannot be broken down easily, (we call “tricky words”) are taught to the children.

 The children will learn 19 letters of the alphabet and one sound for each.
 They will blend sounds together to read words and segment (break the word up) to spell the word.
 They will apply these skills to help them read simple captions.

 The remaining 7 letters of the alphabet, one sound for each will be taught.
 They then move on to graphemes such as ch, oo, th representing the remaining phonemes not covered by single letters.
 As they progress, they will read captions, sentences and questions.